Logan, Utah: Highways

-Transit and taxi
+Transit

-Logan is served by a local sales-tax-funded zero-fare bus system called the Cache Valley Transit District (CVTD), which incorporated the Logan Transit District (LTD) in 2007.
+Logan is served by a local sales-tax-funded zero-fare bus system, Connect Transit, formerly named Cache Valley Transit District (CVTD), which incorporated the Logan Transit District (LTD) in 2007.
 The LTD system began in 1992 with six routes in Logan.
-Service outside of Logan began with the formation of CVTD in 2001.
-The system has 16 routes that serve Logan and the adjacent cities of North Logan and River Heights.
-These include a northern route that reaches north to Richmond, and a southern route that serves the southern suburbs and Hyrum.
+Service outside Logan began with the formation of CVTD in 2001.
+The system has 15 routes that serve Logan and the adjacent cities of North Logan and River Heights.
+These include a northern route that reaches as far as Richmond and a southern route that serves the southern suburbs and Hyrum.
 There is also a five-time daily connection to Lewiston and Preston, Idaho.
-Despite a shorter distance to, and a larger resident population, there remains no connection with Brigham City within the CVTD; some have speculated this is due to pressure from the For-Profit shuttle, Salt Lake Express, operating within Cache Valley.